Daily Weather Forecast For Montevideo - News Break

 Sunday, May 30

-Chance rain showers in the day; while chance showers and thunderstorms then mostly clear during night
+Chance rain showers then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then partly cloudy during night

 - Breezy: 5 mph